e-farias/ToolBox/README.md

-# UI-Templates
+# Code Snippets and Templates Repository

-UI template repository.
-Made with HTML, CSS, JavaScript, Bootstrap &amp; ❤️.
+A Code Snippets and Templates repository.
+Made with HTML, CSS, JavaScript, Bootstrap & ☕.